 Tie dying is lots of fun — I’ve done it with my big girls a few times — but it’s not really a craft I’d choose to do with younger kids.

 Plus, it can get expensive with all the materials you need, and the dyed fabric needs to sit in plastic for 24 hours.
 That’s a long time to wait for the big reveal at the end!
 Way too long for a preschooler.

 Here is a fun way to tie dye with paper towel.
 We’ve used food colouring for this version, but I recommend replacing this with liquid water colour paint instead.
 It’s far more washable when it gets on skin, clothing, and furniture.
 Food colour stains all three — badly!

 However, if you wear old clothes and don’t mind your kids having blue hands for a day or two food colouring still works great.

 This is a craft you need to take outdoors because it can get messy, and I’d also recommend wearing old clothing or a waterproof art smock, even if liquid watercolours are being used.

 You will need

-• Plastic containers for water and craft sticks or a teaspoon for stirring
+- Plastic containers and craft sticks or a teaspoon for stirring

-- Add a generous amount of the colouring to the water and mix with a craft stick or a tea spoon.
+Add a generous amount of the colouring to the water and mix with a craft stick or a tea spoon.
 The kids loved stirring it in and watching the water change colour.
 If you’re using liquid watercolour, we’ve found that using the paint undiluted works best.

-- Dip one end in one colour, and the other in a different colour.
-We had 3 colours that blend well for ours but try whatever you like.
+Dip one end in one colour, and the other in a different colour.